HIV/AIDS Research Mentoring

 In addition to the ongoing yearly mentorship workshop designed to familiarize junior investigators with services available through CFAR cores (available as a webcast in the CFAR website), the Developmental Core will organize mentoring seminars and workshops during the year.

-- Pilot Feedback Workshops will be held featuring the prior year pilot awardees.
-In each of these small workshops, 2 awardees will have the opportunity to present the results of their research from their recent pilot award and to share plans for future efforts.
+- Pilot Feedback Talks will be held featuring current and/or recent pilot awardees.
+In each of these sessions, 2 awardees will have the opportunity to present either their plans for or the results of their research from their recent pilot award and to share plans for future efforts.
 The setting is informal and offers pilot awardees an opportunity to present to prior awardees and senior CFAR faculty.
 The goal of these workshops is to provide a venue for mentees to prepare, rehearse, and present their scientific work for open feedback from their peers and members of the CFAR community.
 The workshops will be held three times throughout the year.
 They will be announced to the rest of the CFAR community and posted in the CFAR website.

 OTHER EDUCATIONAL INITIATIVES

-In order to avoid duplication with other mentorship initiatives of the University of Pennsylvania, the Developmental Core will create linkages to the very successful professional developmental programs available at Penn, CHOP, and The Wistar Institute.
+In order to avoid duplication with other mentorship initiatives of the University of Pennsylvania, CHOP, and the Wistar Institute, the Developmental Core will create linkages to the very successful professional developmental programs available these institutions.

 These programs, which can be targeted to individual needs, will provide resources for professional development in the form of conferences, workshops, and online education programs in multiple areas, including: Research, Scientific Writing, Career Management, Teaching Effectiveness, and Technology Training.